 Create a warm up plan that lasts at least 10 minutes, focusing on slow and controlled movements.
 Start by having your horse walk on a loose rein, which allows him/her to get everything moving and relaxed before exercise.
 After about five minutes of walking, you can work on stretching: flexing the neck in both directions, shoulders in/out, two-tracking, stopping, and (slowly) backing, etc. Then, you can move up to the jog and repeat the process.

 After a strong warm up, your horse should be ready for whatever type of workout you’re looking to perform (i.e. maintenance or conditioning).

 Back to Basics

-Just because the weather outside is not ideal for riding, it doesn't mean you should just stay inside reading a book or catching up on your favorite TV show.
-Make a point of going out to the barn and visiting your horse.
-Even if you can't ride because of a frozen ring or wind chills in the teens, doesn't mean you can't bundle up and go spend some time with your horse.
-If the weather doesn't cooperate and your horse has to stay inside, he or she is likely to become bored.
-A good groom or walk around the barn will help your horse remain in good spirits and not develop vices such as pawing, weaving or wood chewing that can start as a result of boredom.
+Sometimes, Mother Nature just isn’t on our side.
+So, if the weather outside is not ideal for riding on any of the grounds near you, still make the effort to go out to the barn and visit your horse.
+Even if you can't ride because of a frozen ring or wind chills in the teens, you can still bundle up and go spend some time grooming or walking your horse around the barn.
+This will keep him/her in good spirits and prevent development of vices such as pawing, weaving, or wood chewing that can start as a result of boredom in the winter months.